calroc/joypy/docs/Document.md

 Universal Solvent

-Front-ends for translating other languages into Joy, thence to be refactored and fulminated into more efficient forms.
+Can write front-ends for translating other languages into Joy, thence to be refactored and fulminated into more efficient forms.
 "The Blob" of software.

 # Minimal Basis

-SKI combinators, Peano arithmentic, Church numerals et. al.,
+Cf. SKI combinators, Peano arithmentic, Church numerals et. al.,

 Folks have done work on figuring out the minimal set of combinators that are Turing-complete.
 Several of these sets are quite small.